daaru00/serverless-plugin-greengrass/README.md

 ## Requirements

-Create a Greengrass Group and a Core and configure your device to connect to it.
+Create a Greengrass Group and a Greengrass Core and configure your device to connect to it.

 ## Usage